Stock market today: Wall Street hangs near its records after wild swings in Asian markets

 Interest rates and the strength of the economy are usually the two main levers that set prices for stocks.
 In Asia, the levers were pulling in opposite directions.

-Ishiba has expressed support for the Bank of Japan’s moves to pull interest rates away from their near-zero level, which would put upward pressure on the value of the Japanese yen.
+Ishiba has expressed support for the Bank of Japan's move to pull interest rates away from their near-zero level, which puts upward pressure on the value of the Japanese yen.
 A stronger yen can hurt profits for Japanese exporters, who make sales in other currencies and then convert them back into yen.

 Toyota Motor’s stock fell 7.6% in Tokyo, while Honda Motor’s dropped 7% Monday.